ahmetikrdg/ahmetikrdg/README.md

 ### Hi there 👋 I'm Ahmet Karadağ,

-I'm a software developer but also a podcaster.
+I'm a software developer and also a podcaster.

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.